 It isn’t difficult to travel between the two.
 In fact, you have more than one travel option when it comes to the mode of transport, as well as routes.

 And the following post will cover all the different options that will help you learn the best ways to get from Split to Dubrovnik and to get from Dubrovnik to Split.

 How to get from Split to Dubrovnik: Overview

 People often like to know if they can visit Dubrovnik from Split and return to Split in a day.
-In short, it’s doable but it will make a long day.
+In short, it’s doable, but it will make a long day.

 Dubrovnik is 230 km southeast of Split, and you can get from Split to Dubrovnik by car, bus, ferry, and a private transfer.

 The traveling time between Split and Dubrovnik by catamaran is anywhere between 5h and 8h.
 Two companies operate these lines but none offers a direct line.

 If you decide to travel by bus, it will take you just a bit over 4h to get from Split to Dubrovnik.